bmchtech/blog/content/post/multiply.md

 Or a multiply instruction.

+The ARM7TDMI has six different multiply instructions.
+The type signatures are:
+- u32 = u32 x u32
+- u64 = u32 x u32
+- i64 = i32 x i32
+- u32 = u32 x u32 + u32
+- u64 = u32 x u32 + u64
+- i64 = i32 x i32 + i64

-The ARM7TDMI's multiplication instruction has a pretty interesting side effect.
+Why are we talking about these instructions?
+Well the ARM7TDMI's multiplications instruction have a pretty interesting side effect.
 Here the manual says that after a multiplication instruction executes, the carry and overflow flags are `UNPREDICTABLE`.

 ![An image of the ARM7TDMI manual explaining that the carry and overflow flags are `UNPREDICTABLE` after a multiply instruction.](/manual.png)
+<small>A short description of carry and overflow flags after a multiplication instruction from the ARM7TDMI manual. <sup>[[1](#cite1)]</sup></small>

 As if anything else in this god forsaken CPU was predictable.
 What this means is that software cannot and should not rely on the value of the carry flag after multiplication executes.
 It can be set to anything.
 Any